 (4) Section 35 does not apply to or in relation to this section unless an order is made under subsection (1)(b) or under subsection (2).

-(5) In this section “award” includes an order, including a General Order, made by the Commission under any provision of this Act other than this section and an industrial agreement.
+(5) In this section award includes an order, including a General Order, made by the Commission under any provision of this Act other than this section and an industrial agreement.

 [Section 46 amended by No. 94 of 1984 s.
 66.]